I don’t have to tell you that marketing is a multi-channel affair, nor do I need to tell you that Google and Facebook

 And one of the best ways to use it?
-Is through cross-channel marketing.
+Cross-channel marketing.

-Basically, if someone found your website through a search ad, you can use what they searched for to target them on Facebook.
+It works like this: if someone found your website through a search ad, you can use the term they used to find your site to target them on Facebook.

 Here’s an example from Wordstream of a Facebook ad that displayed to people who searched for “ebay templates” on Google.